some-ip-com/open-someip-spec/src/someip-rpc.rst

 If SOME/IP is used for transporting CAN messages with 11 Bits of CAN-ID, the following layout of the Message ID is recommended (example):

-* Service ID shall be set to a value defined by the system department, e.g. 0x1234
+* Service ID shall be set to a value defined by the OEM, e.g. 0x1234
 * Event ID is split into 4 Bits specifying the CAN bus, and 11 Bits for the CAN-ID.

-This is just an example and the actual layout shall be specified by the System Department.